 But as delightful as the food, fun and festivities of Easter may be, they don’t overshadow the religious significance of the season that is celebrated at many of our communities.
-Ashley Hurd, Activity Director at Dunwoody Pines, tries to make sure residents of all faiths are able to worship as they choose.
+Ashley Hurd, Life Enrichment Director at Dunwoody Pines, tries to make sure residents of all faiths are able to worship as they choose.

 “I have a small committee of residents that helps me make phone calls to local churches to get preachers to come out and do church services,” she says.
 “We can offer Catholic, Baptist, Methodist, you name it.
 We have weekend bus trips that take the Jewish residents to synagogue on Saturday mornings and people of other faiths to church on Sunday mornings.”